 Sir Philip Barton: Basically, it is your last framing of strategy, coherence and impact that was the main driver.
 It is about how we can be organised in a way that allows our international effort to achieve more.
-It was, in a sense, part of the thinking behind the integrated review, with the key word there being “integration”.
+It was, in a sense, part of the thinking behind the Integrated Review, with the key word there being “integration”.

 On your point about whether we are achieving this, I will illustrate that with one area on the humanitarian side.
-DfID had a very strong record on humanitarian effort and put significant resources into great partnerships with relevant people, whether that was the World Food Programme, delivery partners or others.
+DFID had a very strong record on humanitarian effort and put significant resources into great partnerships with relevant people, whether that was the World Food Programme, delivery partners or others.
 As a merged department, what we have done, I think more effectively, relates to access to humanitarian relief and the political influence you need to help with the drivers of the causes of the humanitarian crisis, for example in Tigray.
 What is the political influence that we can use through our diplomacy?
 That is just one example of where, in some of the direst circumstances around the world, we are being more impactful and achieving more by doing diplomacy and development together.

-Baroness Fall: Political will is strengthened from the merger, possibly, but one of the things that used to worry lots of people about the DfID budget was the sense that there was a lot of money.
+Baroness Fall: Political will is strengthened from the merger, possibly, but one of the things that used to worry lots of people about the DFID budget was the sense that there was a lot of money.
 How did they know it was being spent well?
 Was it professional?
 Was there waste?
 Was it sent into channels that were corrupt?
 Now, with the merger, we perhaps have more oversight of the strategy, but there is an uncomfortable sense that it is less transparent and less accountable, partly because we do not have Ministers popping up telling us what is going on.
 How do we solve that?

-Sir Philip Barton: Overall, the systems and mechanisms that DfID had in place remain broadly in place.
-We have obviously had a look at them to make sure that they are fit for purpose for the new department, but the anti-fraud measures and all the sorts of controls and safeguards that were there remain.
+Sir Philip Barton: Overall, the systems and mechanisms that DFID had in place remain broadly in place.
+We have obviously had a look at them to make sure that they are fit for purpose for the new Department, but the anti-fraud measures and all the sorts of controls and safeguards that were there remain.

 On the transparency question, we are absolutely determined to be transparent.
-DfID had a great track record.
+DFID had a great track record.
 The FCO had a reasonable track record.
 In some areas of our work, there are challenges in being completely open, given the environment or programmes in which some of our partners are working.
 There are sometimes reasons for us being less transparent, but overall we are maintaining our publication on DevTracker programmes and our annual returns to the SIDS.
-All the things that were there before about transparency over where development spending is going as a department remain in place.
+All the things that were there before about transparency over where development spending is going as a Department remain in place.
 Juliet, is there any more to say on this?

-Juliet Chua: I think it is worth saying that our programme operating framework, which is essentially the set of rules that governs how we spend our development budget, has developed over a long period in DfID.
+Juliet Chua: I think it is worth saying that our programme operating framework, which is essentially the set of rules that governs how we spend our development budget, has developed over a long period in DFID.
 It was brought into the merger and set in place from very early on, and is being applied right across our spend.
 That brings with it some of those assurances on, as you say, fiduciary risk.
-We have made sure that safeguarding is absolutely central to the way the department and, indeed, the systems operate and the way in which we report on our individual programmes through DevTracker.
-The learning from DfID being brought into the new department was absolutely critical.
+We have made sure that safeguarding is absolutely central to the way the Department and, indeed, the systems operate and the way in which we report on our individual programmes through DevTracker.
+The learning from DFID being brought into the new Department was absolutely critical.